davidclin/custom-pc-build/README.md

 # How to install a liquid cooling fan
 [Watch]()

+# Set monitor refresh rate
+Change monitor refresh rate so it matches the max allowed

 # Tips & Tricks
 * Use power cables provided by power supply to avoid accidentally frying your components
 * Read the motherboard manual to understand which slots memory should be paired